Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Discussions

 \subsection{Limitations and Future Work}

-One limitation is that \textsc{JSONTestGen} discards test cases that fail to compile, which reduces the number of valid cases and may result in losing potentially valuable tests.
-To mitigate this, we could enhance the quality and reliability of LLM-generated test cases by using more fine-grained domain knowledge-aware prompts~\cite{yanhui}.
-This includes providing more precise and detailed API documentation, which is increasingly feasible as many LLMs now support longer context inputs~\cite{longcontext}.
-Additionally, we could leverage automatic program repair, such as LLM self-debugging, to fix issues in the generated test cases~\cite{llm_apr,self_debug}.

-\textsc{JSONTestGen} also requires existing bug-triggering tests, which may not be available for smaller or newer projects.
-However, existing approaches can assist in generating unit tests, helping these projects build a robust suite of high-quality test cases~\cite{ChatUniTest,chattester}.
-As development progresses, it is also expected that these projects will accumulate more tests over time.

-In industrial settings, confidentiality concerns make it impractical to query closed-source LLMs with the original source code of commercial software.
-However, deploying larger open-source LLMs locally offers a promising solution for scaling testing in industry~\cite{scaling_law,unit_test_meta}.
+$\bullet$ \textbf{Uncompiled and bad generated test cases.} {\tool} may produce test cases that fail to compile, which wastes computational resources and potentially loses otherwise valuable tests.
+To address this issue, we apply a series of lightweight post-processing steps to the outputs of \tool's Test Programmer.
+Despite these efforts, a significant number of test cases remain uncompiled and are discarded.
+One potential solution is to incorporate more fine-grained domain knowledge (e.g., valid examples of Java JSON library usages) into the prompts, which may help reduce such errors~\cite{guan2024large}.
+Similarly, test cases labeled as ``bad tests'' by the Test Validator are also discarded.
+For these, applying automatic program repair techniques—such as LLM-based self-debugging—offers a promising direction for reusing the discarded tests~\cite{xia2023automated,chen2024teaching}.

-False positives in test failures, caused by issues in LLM-generated code, are also common.
-To address this, \textsc{JSONTestGen} employs differential testing as the test oracle, following similar approaches used in FuzzGPT~\cite{fuzzgpt} and JIT-Picker~\cite{js_fuzzing}.
-However, differential testing requires multiple implementations of the same specification, which can be difficult to find in certain contexts.
-In future work, we plan to explore test migration~\cite{test_migration} as a way to facilitate differential testing.
-This would involve comparing semantically equivalent tests across various JSON libraries.
+$\bullet$ \textbf{False positives of Test Validator's prediction.} The generated tests may contain logical errors; therefore, we introduce the Test Validator to identify and filter out such bad test cases.
+However, as shown in our experiments, the Test Validator may produce false positives.
+To support practical bug detection, we employed a differential oracle~\cite{deng2024large} between the \textit{fastjson2} library and its predecessor, \textit{fastjson}, to isolate true bugs.
+However, this approach requires multiple implementations of the same specification, which may not hold in general development scenarios.
+As future work, instead of relying on the Test Validator, we plan to explore test migration~\cite{gao2024mut} as a way to facilitate differential testing.
+This would involve comparing semantically equivalent tests across various Java JSON libraries.
 The challenge here lies in the differences between library APIs—some APIs have direct counterparts in other libraries, while others are specific to a particular library, lacking equivalent functionality elsewhere.
+A possible direction is to integrate the Test Programmer agent with a reasoning model to form a joint test oracle, further enhancing the testing process and generalizability across different Java JSON libraries.